exakat/exakat/docs/Installation.rst

 OSX installation troubleshooting
 ********************************

-It has be reported that installation fails on OSX 10.11 and 10.12, with error similar to 'Error grabbing Grapes'.
-To fix this, use the following in command line :
+It has be reported that installation fails on OSX 10.11 and 10.12, with an error similar to 'Error grabbing Grapes'.
+To fix this, use the following in command line:

 ::